qbjack1/Portfolio/Computer Vision/Interactive Facial Detection Streamlit Web App/README.md

 The app is designed to be compute-friendly: it runs inference on a single uploaded image, reports the number of detected faces, shows detection latency, and draws bounding boxes with confidence scores.

+You may access the public Streamlit app at <https://facedetecc-mini.streamlit.app/>

 ## Features

 - Upload JPG, JPEG, PNG, or WEBP images.